oracle/graal/docs/reference-manual/embedding/embed-languages.md

 > Note: Granting access to class loading, native APIs, or host I/O effectively grants all access, as these privileges can be used to bypass other access restrictions.

-## Build Native Images from Polyglot Applications
+## Build Native Executables from Polyglot Applications

 Polyglot embeddings can also be compiled ahead-of-time using [Native Image](../native-image/README.md).
 By default, no language is included if the Polyglot API is used.
 To enable guest languages, the `--language:<languageId>` (e.g., `--language:js`) option needs to be specified.
-Currently, it is required to set the `--initialize-at-build-time` option when building a polyglot native image.
+Currently, it is required to set the `--initialize-at-build-time` option when building a polyglot native executable.
 All examples on this page can be converted to native executables with the `native-image` builder.

 The following example shows how a simple HelloWorld JavaScript application can be built using `native-image`: